The Establishment of the Friends of the Parkland Walk

-We continue to be involved in the development of the Management Plan that covers both local authority (Haringey and Islington) areas.
-We believe this should be more than just an ecological study but should also take in the style of signs, entrances and other issues of clearance and maintenance of scrub and overshadowing.
+We continue to be involved in the development of plans to manage both Haringey and Islington areas of the Walk, including its ecology, the style of signs, entrances and other issues of clearance and maintenance of trees and other vegetation.

-We undertake litter collection and vegetation control, with the help of volunteers, but are aware that a balance needs to be struck between our involvement and the responsibilities of the local councils.
+Our volunteers undertake litter collection and vegetation control, but are aware that a balance needs to be struck between our involvement and the responsibilities of the local councils.